Cray-HPE/docs-csm/operations/kubernetes/Increase_Pod_Resource_Limits.md

 # Increase Pod Resource Limits

-Increase the appropriate resource limits for pods after determining if a pod is being CPU throttled or OOMKilled.
+Increase the appropriate resource limits for pods after determining if a pod is being CPU throttled or `OOMKilled`.

 Return Kubernetes pods to a healthy state with resources available.

-### Prerequisites
+## Prerequisites

--   `kubectl` is installed.
 - The names of the pods hitting their resource limits are known.
 See [Determine if Pods are Hitting Resource Limits](Determine_if_Pods_are_Hitting_Resource_Limits.md).

-### Procedure
+## Procedure

 1. Determine the current limits of a pod.

-    In the example below, cray-hbtd-etcd-8r2scmpb58 is the POD\_ID being used.

     ```bash
     ncn-w001# kubectl get po -n services POD_ID -o yaml
-    ...

-    **(look for this section)**
+    ```

+    Look for the following section returned in the output:

+    ```yaml
         resources:
           limits:
             cpu: "2"